anikethanbekal/Practice-Java-Programs/README.md

 # Practice-Programs
-This repository contains logical programs that have been practiced and executed.
+This repository contains logical programs that are written in java language.